wirrell/dabbler/README.md

 2. To use **dabbler**, you will need to compile a modified version on the latest version of DSSAT, found [here](https://github.com/wirrell/dssat-csm-os)

 ### Why do I need to use a modified version of DSSAT?
 dabbler uses FIFOs to trick DSSAT into writing directly to buffers, avoiding unnecessary overhead so that things can keep churning.
-To do this, we need to use modified FORTRAN `write` statements that use `STREAM=TRUE`.
+To do this, we need to use modified FORTRAN `OPEN` statements to use `ACCESS='STREAM'`.
 The forker DSSAT repository linked above contains a version with these modifications made in the DSSAT IO modules.